Small Space Design for Condos and Apartments

 Interior Design for Small Spaces

-We often think of moving to a smaller home as a means of retiring and living with less (AKA downsizing).
+We often think of moving to a smaller home like a suburban apartment as a means of retiring and living with less (AKA downsizing).
 In reality, young adults also live in small homes when they first start their education or career.

 In this article, we’re going to talk about all kinds of small space design, not only from a professional point of view but also from a personal one.
 As an interior designer who has just moved into her first 2-bedroom condo, I have plenty of first-hand knowledge on the subject.